 The annual index recognizes higher education institutions achieving big results within 17 sustainability impact areas, as measured by AASHE’s Sustainability Tracking, Assessment & Rating System (STARS).
 Here at Lucid, we’re thrilled to count many of our customers as the innovative institutions recognized this year.

 Institutions were measured for their performance in categories that range from curriculum and research to transportation and buildings.
-We believe that when institutions have measurable insight into how they’re sustainability programs are performing, they can make data-driven decisions about which programs they implement throughout the school year.
+We believe that when institutions have measurable insight into how their sustainability programs are performing, they can make data-driven decisions about which programs they implement throughout the school year.

-For Dickinson College, recognized as the top-performing baccalaureate institution, this was made possible in part through their BuildingOS Sustainability Dashboard, an interactive public storyboard that displays real-time energy performance metrics in dorms and lobbies.
+For Dickinson College, recognized as the top-performing baccalaureate institution, this was made possible in part through their BuildingOS Energy Dashboard, an interactive public storyboard that displays real-time energy performance metrics in dorms and lobbies.
 Users can explore metrics from greenhouse gas emissions to campus energy use, and from student and employee diversity to sustainability learning outcomes.
 With this kind of insight, the campus community can see how every action they take drives sustainability forward.

 For Stanford University, the second university to receive a platinum rating from AASHE, the power of being able to track sustainability programs across a wide portfolio powered by diverse strategies has helped the institution make strong, data-driven decisions.
 Those decisions have earned the university a top spot on the index, as it can track and improve its performance across the board.